MasterGoogler/OpenSoul/ClawdBot-Skill/README.md

 # OpenSoul Skills for ClawHub

+Todo: This needs work, obviously.
+The skill should include weighted experiences and insights and will be expanded much further, more definition required.

 This skills package provides comprehensive guidance for AI agents to implement OpenSoul - a toolkit that gives agents an immutable "soul" through blockchain-based audit logging and persistent memory.

 ## 📁 Contents